 The far left-hand corner symbolizes wealth.
 Key colors for boosting prosperity include blues, reds and purples.
 Consider planting evergreen berry shrubs here to ensure you have strong chi year round.
 Health and Family

 The middle-left section pertains to health and family.
 Being ruled by the wood element, this spot is ideal for large trees or wood based pergolas.
 For flowers and plants, opt for those that bloom in shades of blue or have lush green leaves.
-Share a free sample Year of the Wood Horse Forecast.
-The Year of the Horse is a time of positivity and luck!
-Get a preview of what the year holds for you!
+Share a free sample 2015 Numerology Forecast.
+Make 2015 your best year ever!
+Get a free overview including your Personal Year Number!
 Center

 Feng Shui considers the center of any space to be key in maintaining balance.
 Keep the central section of your garden clear and open.
 Connected to the earth element, stone, rock or pottery displays here can be useful in creating and maintaining calm.
 Creativity and Children